 This portfolio is made up of 3 essays and some Prewriting materials.
 Throughout the course you will—with constant input from your instructor—work through a series of pre-works and drafts for each essay.
 These 3 essays mirror the critical reading and writing process you need to do in order to be successful in the Writing Proficiency Exam.

 Below is a brief description of each essay required for the WPP393 portfolio:

 - Assignment #1 asks you to write a rhetorical analysis of one of the academic articles assigned for the session.

-At the end of the 6th week during the academic year—and the end of the 4th week in the Summer—the portfolios are read by a committee of Writing Proficiency Program readers.
+At the end of the 6th or 7th week--depending on the timetable of the semester--the portfolios are read by a committee of Writing Proficiency Program readers.
 If any essays in a portfolio do not pass the reading, writers are given another week to revise those essays before the portfolio is reread.
 This second reading decides the grade of all writers.